prasannakumark/LatestNews/README.md

 # LatestNews

-LatestNews application is just a demo application to learn all android architeture components using kotlin.
+LatestNews application is just a demo application to learn all android architecture components using kotlin.
 Below are the tools currently we have used.

-This application has been developing using below the tools

 <b> Kotlin</b></br>
 <b> MVVM architecture</br>